Romanian taxes on dividends in 2026 – explained in details

-Below you can find out all the necessary information about Romanian taxes on dividends due in 2024, but also information on the recent change for 2025.
+Below you can find out all the necessary information about Romanian taxes on dividends due in 2026, but also information on the recent tax rate change.
 We explain the obligations you have regarding tax reporting of dividend income, both as a company and as individual shareholder.
 All of them in the article below.

 According to Romanian companies law (Law no. 31/1990), any individual or legal person may benefit from the payment of dividends when he/she owns shares in a company, no matter if it is a limited liability company, or a joint stock company.